Helpful links related to annexation:

 In considering applications for annexation, the Town Council reviews the following criteria to establish the interest in bringing the property into the Town:

-Financial: Analysis of fiscal impact to the Town including one-time and recurring revenues and expenses.
+Financial: Analysis of fiscal impact to the Town including one-time and recurring General Fund and Utility System revenues and expenses.

 Economic Development: Potential for desired growth; job creation in targeted clusters and opportunities identified in the Town’s Economic Development Strategic Plan.

 Civic: Growth of our political subdivision, civic pride, and sense of community.

-Planning and Building: Impacts to the Town land use program; parks, trails and open space program; surrounding properties; extent of compliant/non-compliant structures.
+Planning and Building: Impacts to the Town land use program and county island status; parks, trails and open space program; surrounding properties; extent of compliant/non-compliant structures.

 Public Safety: Impacts to existing program; demand for new services.